phillip-keldenich/sammy/README.md

 > `while docker kill $(docker ps -q --filter ancestor=sammy) 2>/dev/null; do sleep 0.5; done` seems to work in most cases.

 # Direct Setup Instructions
-To build Sammy, which is a C++ program, we use `CMake` and `conan` (version 2) as a package manager;
+To build Sammy (which is a C++ program) without using Docker, offering more flexible access to individual commands, we use `CMake` and `conan` (version 2) as a package manager;
 you will have to install both of these first (as well as a C++ compiler), as the following instructions assume they are available in your `PATH`.